Last updated January 2021 - estimated reading time: 5 minutes

 In the world of mobile payments, smartphones are firmly in the lead.

-But the advancement of wearables might soon change that, given that the wearables market is set to hit $34 billion by 2020.
+But the advancement of wearables might soon change that given that the Global Wearable Payments Devices Market size is expected to reach $42.
+9 billion by 2026.

 Many wearables are currently based around health and fitness trackers.